LaneOuyang/heat-tutorial/107.Template-Outputs/README.md

 </br>
 ### 6. CONGRATULATIONS!
 You're Done!

-__Template Outputs: Want to know more?__ Along with the `outputs` section, this tutorial introduces one of [HOT's Intrinsic Functions](http://docs.openstack.org/developer/heat/template_guide/hot_spec.html#hot-spec-intrinsic-functions).
-For a complete list of Intrinsic Functions, the source of truth is [the code](https://github.com/openstack/heat/blob/master/heat/engine/hot.py).
+__Template Outputs: Want to know more?__ Along with the `outputs` section, this tutorial introduces one of <a href="http://docs.openstack.org/developer/heat/template_guide/hot_spec.html#hot-spec-intrinsic-functions" target="_blank">HOT's Intrinsic Functions</a>.
+For a complete list of Intrinsic Functions, the source of truth is <a href="https://github.com/openstack/heat/blob/master/heat/engine/hot.py" target="_blank">the code</a>.
 Here is the guaranteed-to-be-out-of-date-as-soon-as-it-is-published list:

 ```yaml
 { get_param: <param_name>}                         # retrieves an entry by name from